sevenian3/ChromaStarPy/README.txt

    ** Running
    **

-    ChromaStarPy is known to run in Python V. 3.6 in the spYder V. 3.2.3 IDE under Windows 10, and is python
+    ChromaStarPy is known to run as of Python V. 3.6 in the spYder V. 3.2.3 IDE under Windows 10, and as of python
 V. 2.7 under linux (see the note about required python modules in "Installation and initial set-up").
 The main program resides in source file ChromaStarGasPy.py and all other source files are 'import'ed here - the user must "run" this file in the IDE to run the code.